German occupation of north-east France during World War I: Territory occupied

+History

 Owing to the speed of the German invasion of Belgium in 1914, fighting reached French soil early in the war.
 Though their advance was stopped at the First Battle of the Marne in September 1914, the Germans gained control of a portion of French territory, which remained under German occupation behind the stabilized Western Front for much of the rest of the war.